HaveTimeDrinkTea/w02_challenge_portfolio_showcase/README.md

 * Web page to showcase
   ** my design aesthetic and knowledge of HTML/CSS
   ** my (future) project porfolio
+* As the header section includes some css animation, I've added @media (prefers-reduced-motion: reduce) to honour devices with reduced motion settings.

 ## Testing

-The new webpage has been assessed against
+The new webpage will be assessed against download speed and accessibility at a later date.

-* Download speed
-	*

-* Accessibility
-	*

 ---